samiksha-31/200244525031/Hive_Lab/Basic_2.md

 ## 7. Find the Most Visits
-Write a Hive script that finds the top 20 individuals who visited the POTUS most. from wh_visits select count(*) as most_visit, fname, lname group by fname, lname
+Write a Hive script that finds the top 20 individuals who visited the POTUS most:

+from wh_visits
+select count(*) as most_visit, fname, lname group by fname, lname